LuisAPI/BCS2-ITCS227LA/README.md

 **Palindrome checker.** View whether or not a given input is a palindrome, which is a type of string that when reversed, retains the same order of characters.

 **Fibonacci sequence.** Our midterm laboratory exam, held two weeks before Holy Week, computes the Fibonacci sequence reaching a certain count.
 Baked in the script is an algorithm to produce such sequence, as a culmination of the previous lessons throughout the past month and a half.

+### Final period scripts

+**Cloud storage handling.** The first task assigned to us, after the Holy Week break, was to import the Drive module in Google Colab’s package.
+This would necessitate the use of Colab’s provided IDE, wherein we would import a given list of grades, and present statistics on it such as the lowest and the average among these.

+**Text file analysis.** We then proceeded the following week to read a given set of song lyrics and display its contents, an analysis of it, and metadata we had to research.
+This ensured that we knew how to manipulate external data sets distributed through Google’s off-shore cloud storage service, Drive.